Nine Things You Must Do When You Visit San Diego

 Drink & Eat in the Gaslamp District

-It’s San Diego’s center of nightlife, and the Gaslamp Quarter in downtown is where you’ll want to be if you’re looking for restaurants, dancing, or just people watching.
-You’ll find eating establishments to suit every taste, all within walking distance of one another, plus a variety of bars and dance clubs.
+It’s San Diego’s center of nightlife.
+Gaslamp Quarter in downtown is where you’ll want to be if you’re looking for restaurants, dancing, or just people watching.
+You’ll find restaurants to suit every taste, all within walking distance of one another, plus a variety of bars and dance clubs.

 Best bet: Stroll along Fifth Avenue to take in the vibe of the Gaslamp Quarter and then enjoy a meal sitting at a sidewalk table as the world walks by.
 Cap off the night with a show at the nearby House of Blues.